MyParcelCOM/docs/content/PHP-SDK/retrieving-resources.md

 ```

 ### Carriers
 Services for different carriers are available through the API.
-The sdk can retrieve all the carriers the currently authenticated user can access.
+The SDK can retrieve all the carriers the currently authenticated user can access.
 All carriers will be mapped to objects implementing `MyParcelCom\ApiSdk\Resources\Interfaces\CarrierInterface`.

 ```php
 // Get the carriers.